jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 I noticed that the VPN DNS take priority over the globally set on.
 But if multiple VPN connections are enabled, the order from which they are started makes a difference.
 I will have to investigate the "ipv4.dns-priority" setting.

+However, as I use dnsmasq for my VPN domains, I usually have do not have a DNS server set up for my VPN connections.

 ### NetworkManager Mobile Broadband